Proteins: Structure And Functions

 It is one of the core processes of genetic decoding that takes place on the Ribosome where an mRNA designates a certain polypeptide.

-Role of tRNA, ribosomes, and rRNA:
+Role of tRNA, ribosomes, rRNA

-tRNA: Transfers specific amino acids to position the anticodon element to the reach of the ribosome to fix the corresponding mRNA codons.
+tRNA transfers specific amino acids to position the anticodon element to the reach of the ribosome to fix the corresponding mRNA codons.

-rRNA: Facilitates the formation of peptide bonds and properly aligns the tRNA and mRNA.
+rRNA facilitates the formation of peptide bonds and properly aligns the tRNA and mRNA.

 Posttranslational Modifications